Filter Control Panel

 For filtered imaging, enter an energy loss in electron volts into the text box, or use the spin buttons to increase or decrease the loss by 1 eV.

-This text shows the energy shift that will be applied to compensate for magnification, slit width, and ZLP alignment changes if the 'Do mag-dependent energy shifts' option is selected.
-The value is set to zero when SerialEM detects that you have aligned the zero loss peak through DigitalMicrograph or the FEI interface, it changes by the calibrated amount of mag-dependent energy shift when you change magnification, it changes by half of any change in slit width that you make, and it changes by the amount determined by the Refine ZLP procedure.
+This text shows the energy shift that will be applied to compensate for ZLP alignment changes and also for magnification and slit width changes if the 'Do mag-dependent energy shifts' option is selected.
+The value is set to zero when SerialEM detects that you have aligned the zero loss peak through DigitalMicrograph or the Thermo/FEI interface, it changes by the calibrated amount of mag-dependent energy shift when you change magnification, it changes by half of any change in slit width that you make if the slit does not open around its center, and it changes by the amount determined by the Refine ZLP procedure.
+When 'Do mag-dependent energy shifts' is not selected, only the latter changes should affect it.
 On a JEOL, the adjustment will include the offset imposed to keep energy shifts positive.
 The factors determining the adjustment value will be retained for up to 1 hour between sessions of the program, so you should be able to exit and restart without needing to realign the ZLP.

 Net offset readout

-This text shows the spectrum offset currently being applied.
+This text shows the energy shift currently being applied.
 It should be zero when the slit is not inserted, and the sum of your selected energy loss and the adjustments being applied when the slit is inserted.
-It should match the value for spectrum offset in an FEI scope EFTEM panel and is intended to reduce confusion when you see a non-zero number over there.
+It should match the value for spectrum offset or energy shift in a Thermo/FEI scope EFTEM panel and is intended to reduce confusion when you see a non-zero number over there.

 Select this option to have the program adjust the magnification to minimize the change in pixel size when switching between EFTEM and regular magnifications.
 If the option is not selected, you can get some rather large changes in magnification because the EFTEM and regular lens programs do not match up very well.
 This feature is not active in low dose mode, where magnifications are defined as part of each exposure area.